Jean Valjean: Part One: Fantine

-After devoting the novel's opening chapters to Bishop Myriel, a kind-hearted old clergyman in the town of Digne, Hugo, without any transition, launches into the story of Valjean.
-He is a strange man, who arrives one October evening in Digne, searches for a place to stay the night and is turned away.
-At last he is taken in by the bishop, who trusts him, feeds him supper, and gives him a bed for the night.
+Victor Hugo devotes the novel's first book to Bishop Myriel, a kind-hearted old clergyman in the town of Digne.
+The second book opens with the arrival of a stranger to the town of Digne, who is gradually revealed to be the ex-convict Jean Valjean.
+He searches for a place to stay the night and is repeatedly turned away because of his yellow passport, which marks him as a criminal.
+At last, he is taken in by the bishop, who trusts him, feeds him supper, and gives him a bed for the night.

 Hugo then details Valjean's background.
 He was born sometime in 1769 in a small town and orphaned as a child.
 He became a pruner and helped support his widowed sister and her seven children.
 In the winter of 1795, when resources were scarce, Valjean stole a loaf of bread from a local baker by breaking the window.
-He was caught and imprisoned for five years in the Bagne of Toulon, the Toulon prison.
-He attempted to escape four times, and each time his sentence was lengthened by three years; he also received an extra two years for once resisting recapture during his second escape.
+He was caught and imprisoned for five years in the Bagne of Toulon.
+He attempted to escape three times, and each time his sentence was lengthened by three years; he also received an extra two years for once resisting recapture during his second escape.
 After nineteen years in prison, he was released, but by law must carry a yellow passport that announces he is an ex-convict.

 During the night, he awakens and steals the bishop's silverware and silver plates, and runs off.
 He is arrested and brought back to the bishop.
 However, the Bishop admonishes Valjean (in front of the police) for forgetting to also take the silver candlesticks that he'd given Valjean, reminding Valjean of his "promise" to use the silver to become an honest man, claiming to have bought Valjean's soul with it, withdrawing it from evil and giving it to God.
 Despite the Bishop's words, it is later revealed that the police marked the event down in Valjean's permanent record.

-Bewildered and not understanding what the bishop is talking about, Jean Valjean heads instead back out into the nearby mountains and meets a young traveling worker from Savoy named Petit Gervais.
+Bewildered and not understanding what the bishop is talking about, Valjean heads back out into the nearby mountains and meets a young traveling worker from Savoy named Petit Gervais.
 Valjean places his foot on a coin that Petit Gervais drops, then refuses to return it, despite Gervais' protests, and threatens to beat him.
 When the boy flees the scene and Valjean comes to his senses, remembering what the bishop told him, he is ashamed of what he has done and searches for the boy in vain.